nicfontaine/react-emoji-popup-lister/README.md

 	);
 }

 // 3.
-Provide an input, state, and events from your parent component function Input (props) {
+Provide an input component, state, and events from your parent component function Input (props) {
 	return (
 		<input